 Financial advice providers must apply for a transitional licence during a six-month period between 25 November 2019 and 29 June 2020.

-All transitional licences become effective on the same day, at the end of the transitional licensing period.
+All transitional licences become effective on the same day on 29 June 2020.
 On that day, the old regime ends, and the new regime begins.
 From that day, anyone not engaged by a licensed financial advice provider may not give regulated financial advice to retail clients.

 The process will involve fit and proper tests of the applicant’s directors and senior managers.
-There are also likely to be some questions about the business.
-The process is likely to be entirely online.
+There are also some questions about the business.
+The process is entirely online, and: